 Activity categories are intended to be used in addition to (not instead of) subject and beneficiary categories (arts and culture, sports and recreation, youth, Aboriginal and Torres Strait Islander peoples, for example).
 To get the most accurate grant results in your search, select at least one subject/beneficiary category.
 You can opt to also add a minimum of one activity categories to your grant search.

 Once the monthly newsletter has been sent, we cannot re-issue to individual members of the Funding Centre.
 In the meantime, a great way to keep up to date is with the search tool, delivering grant results to meet your specific preferences.
 You will also continue to receive email alerts of new grant programs and rounds, as they come!

 Please view our newsletter schedule for your next issue date of EasyGrants.

-Funding Centre users can access the latest EasyGrants newsletter through their account settings.
+Funding Centre users can access the latest EasyGrants newsletter through their account settings by logging in and selecting 'Latest newsletter' from the orange dropdown button at the top right-hand side of the Funding Centre website.
 To access previous editions, make sure to keep a record of each on your personal or work computer.
 You can do this by downloading EasyGrants each month as a PDF.

 We’ve merged all three newsletters – EasyGrants, EasyGrants Schools, and BusiGrants – into one newsletter.